Australia’s labour market remains very tight in late 2023, with elevated levels of vacancies and job turnover persisting.

 Job vacancies

-There were 424,000 vacant jobs during the June quarter of 2023 (seasonally adjusted).
-While vacancies have declined over the last year, the level remains double that prior to the pandemic.
-2.7% of all jobs in Australia are currently vacant.
+There were 337,700 vacant jobs in September 2024.
+While vacancies have declined over the last year, the level is double that prior to the pandemic.
+2.1% of all jobs in Australia are currently vacant.

 Job turnover

-9.5% of the Australian workforce changed their employer in the year to February 2023, unchanged from the year prior.
-This is the highest job turnover rate since 2012.
-Job turnover was slightly lower for women (9.4%) than men (9.7%).
+8.0% of the Australian workforce changed their employer in the year to February 2024, down 1.5% from the previous year (the highest job turnover rate since 2012).
+Job turnover was slightly lower for men (7.9%) than women (8.2%).

-Hospitality has the highest job turnover rate in Australia (19.1%), with above average rates for retail, administration, mining, transport and arts & recreation.
-Job turnover was lower in public-sector dominated industries like healthcare, education and public administration.
+Accommodation and food services has the highest job turnover rate in Australia (15.7%), with above average rates for info and telecoms, mining, administration, retail trade and construction.
+Job turnover was lower in agriculture, forestry and fishing, education and financial services.

 Casual employment

-Causal employment is most common in five industries: accommodation and food, agriculture, arts and recreation, retail trade, and administrative and support.
-Industrial sectors like construction, manufacturing, mining, wholesale trade and utilities have below-average rates of casualisation
+Casual employment is most common in five industries: accommodation and food, retail trade, arts and recreation, administrative and support and agriculture.
+Industrial sectors like construction, manufacturing, mining, wholesale trade and utilities have below-average rates of casualisation.

 Sources